Grinnz/PYX-Mojo/README.md

 `hypnotoad script/pyx`

 That's it!
 The application logs to `log/production.log`.
-You can reload the web server without dropping connections by running the same command again.
+You can reload the web server by running the same command again, or stop it with the `--stop` switch.

 Note: Hypnotoad is a UNIX optimized preforking server, and does not work in Windows environments.
 In Windows you can run the application as a standard daemon: